 A FULL CSA share typically feeds a large family of 4-5 people.

 A HALF CSA share typically fees a small family of 2-3 people.

-Full share customers will receive (4) tickets to each of our festivals, (4) tickets to our fall farm fun and maze and (10) summer passes.
+Full share customers will receive (4) tickets to our fall farm fun and maze and (10) summer passes.

-Half share customers will received (2) tickets to each of our festivals, (2) tickets to our fall farm fun and maze and (5) summer passes.
+Half share customers will receive (2) tickets to our fall farm fun and maze and (5) summer passes.